-Of 3,851 stocks and exchange-traded funds in my analytical universe, 59 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 48 to the upside and 11 to the downside.
+Of 299 stocks and exchange-traded funds in this week's analytical universe, 17 high-volume large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, all to the upside.

-Six small-cap major-exchange symbols survived initial screening, all having broken out to the upside.
+Three symbols survived initial screening, all having broken out to the upside.
+They are STJ, CX and EWG.

-I shall do further analysis of the surviving symbols on Wednesday, June 18.
+I shall do further analysis prior to the market's open on Wednesday, Feb.
+19.

 The symbols are sorted into three groups and all have analyst coverage through the stock-ranking company Zacks.
 The groups are: